-Media Type How It Looks Description Non-Continuous Fanfold Media Fanfold media is folded in a zigzag pattern.
-Fanfold media can have the same label separations as non-continuous roll media.
-The separations would fall on or near the folds.
-Continuous Roll Media Roll media is wound on a core that can be 0.5 to 1.5 in.
+Media Type How it Looks Description Continuous Roll Media Roll media is wound on a core that can be 0.5 to 1.5 in.
 (12.7 to 38.1 mm) in diameter.
 Continuous roll media does not have gaps, holes, notches, or black marks to indicate label separations.
 This allows the image to be printed anywhere on the label.
 A cutter can be used to cut apart individual labels.
 With continuous media, use the transmissive (gap) sensor so the printer can detect when the media runs out.